GoogleCloudPlatform/cloud-builders-community/helm/README.md

 To use this builder, your
 [builder service account](https://cloud.google.com/container-builder/docs/how-to/service-account-permissions)
 will need IAM permissions sufficient for the operations you want to perform.
-For typical read-only usage, the "Container Engine Viewer" role is sufficient.
-To deploy container images on a GKE cluster, the "Container Engine Developer" role is sufficient.
+For typical read-only usage, the "Kubernetes Engine Viewer" role is sufficient.
+To deploy container images on a GKE cluster, the "Kubernetes Engine Developer" role is sufficient.
 Check the
 [GKE IAM page](https://cloud.google.com/container-engine/docs/iam-integration)
 for details.